preritdas/working-hours-cli/README.md

 ![log_screenshot](readme-content/log_screenshot.PNG)

-See the CLI in action... (note that this demonstration has not been updated to reflect new export features, including `export` and `previewmonth`.
-See the documentation below to learn about PDF reports.)
+See the CLI in action...
+(Note: this demonstration has not yet been updated to reflect new formatting and PDF report features, including `export` and `previewmonth`.
+See the [export section](#export) below to learn about PDF reports.)

 [![asciicast](https://asciinema.org/a/pBSbTGPRHUhbKkkGw85DqMeSq.svg)](https://asciinema.org/a/pBSbTGPRHUhbKkkGw85DqMeSq)